awfderry/COLLAPSE/README.md

 # COLLAPSE
 COLLAPSE (COmpressed Latents Learned from Aligned Protein Structural Environments) is a representation learning method for protein structural and functional sites, as described in Derry et al. (2022).
 This repo contains all package functionality as well as scripts for functional site search and annotation, pre-training, and transfer learning on Prosite and ATOM3D datasets.
-For more details on COLLAPSE, please see our [preprint](https://www.biorxiv.org/content/10.1101/2022.07.20.500713v2).
+For more details on COLLAPSE, please see our [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.4541).
+Preprint is also freely available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2022.07.20.500713v2).

 The repo is organized as follows: